What is Guillain-Barré syndrome?

 Guillain-Barré syndrome (GBS) is also called acute inflammatory demyelinating polyradiculoneuropathy

 (AIDP).
-It is a neurological disorder in which the body's immune system attacks the
+It's a neurological disorder in which the body's immune system attacks the

 peripheral nervous system.
 This is the part of the nervous system outside the brain